Bill Seitz

 William J. Seitz III (born October 29, 1954) is the state representative for the 30th district of the Ohio House of Representatives.
 He is a Republican.
 The district consists of Cheviot, Delhi Township, Green as well as portions of Cincinnati, in Hamilton County.
 Formerly, Seitz represented the same seat from 2001 to 2007.
 He served in the Ohio Senate from 2007 to 2016.
 He has also served as Majority Leader since 2017 serving under five different speakers and two interim speakers.
 After 24 years in the Ohio General Assembly, Seitz has decided to retire at the end of his term in 2024.

 FirstEnergy scandal

 Rep. Bill Seitz supported House Bill 6 (HB 6), the controversial 2019 energy law later tied to what prosecutors described as the largest corruption scandal in Ohio history.
 The scheme involved $60 million in bribes from FirstEnergy Corporation funneled through dark money groups to secure passage of the legislation.
 See Ohio nuclear bribery scandal.

 According to campaign finance records, Seitz received $7,000 from the FirstEnergy political action committee in 2018, during the period leading up to the introduction and passage of HB 6.

 HB 6 authorized a $1.3 billion ratepayer-funded bailout for two nuclear plants formerly owned by a FirstEnergy subsidiary.

 Seitz was not charged in the federal bribery case, but his support for HB 6 and campaign contributions from FirstEnergy drew criticism from watchdog groups concerned about utility influence on Ohio lawmakers.

+Vote on the Expulsion of Larry Householder

+During the 134th Ohio General Assembly, Bill Seitz voted against the expulsion of former House Speaker Larry Householder, who had been federally indicted and later convicted in connection with the Ohio nuclear bribery scandal tied to House Bill 6.
+The Ohio House voted 75–21 to expel Householder, with Bill Seitz among the 21 Republican members who opposed the resolution.